glovguy/nlok/ReadMe.md

 ## Intentional sentences

-Intention can be roughly thought of as causal descriptions.
-They are part of our understanding of other minds, or more specifically about willfulness.
+Intentional sentences can be roughly thought of as causal descriptions of social phenomena.
+They are part of our understanding of other minds, or more specifically, about willfulness.
 (This is not to be confused with Bretano’s “intentionality”, which describes the nature of our mental states to be “directed at” some object.)

 There are three types of sentences that are grouped under the category of intentional:

-1. Descriptions of actions
+1. Descriptions of actions,
-2. descriptions of intent
+2. descriptions of intent,
-3. and descriptions of future plans
+3. and descriptions of future plans.

 It should be obvious that these are closely related, [though the exact way that they are is up for philosophical debate.](http://plato.stanford.edu/entries/intention/)

-## What to look for
+## What IntentionDetection.py looks for

 To recognize sentences which carry intent, we need a way of recognizing when a sentence has that sort of content.
 First, let’s consider sentences describing intent, which Davidson calls a “primary reason”.